 Management child protection responsibilities

 The committee and nursery manager work closely together to carry out their responsibilities with regard to safeguarding and child protection.
-The named committee member who takes the lead for safeguarding and child protection is Rachael Jones (Committee chair).
+The named committee member who takes the lead for safeguarding and child protection is Kate King (Committee chair).
 We will ensure this policy is updated annually.

 Adoption and annual review of policy